 - Finding out how to hire (and fire) people

 - Finding clients (quite important!)

 You can hire people for all of these things, so you don’t need to do it.
 Problem is; if they don’t do it, you must.
 If you don’t, who will?

 Now most people like to specialize.
 I am a php programmer and I build websites.
 Then, I do administration and work in the finance department.
 I am a digital marketeer and like spreading things in social media.

 There’s a beginning and an end to what a specialist does.
 As an entrepreneur there isn’t.
 You just need to do what needs doing.
 If you don’t, your company (or you) gets stuck.

 As an employee and specialist, you can focus on specific things.
 If you’re not hired to do something, you just leave it (even if you know it needs doing, but it’s not what you are paid for).

 If you don’t like your job, you can quit and go elsewhere.
 As an entrepreneur, you become entangled in responsibilities.
 You need to take care of the people you hired.
 You can’t just let your clients down.
 You’re in it deeply and you can’t just quit.
 There’s also that voice that keeps saying ‘you must succeed’, so you keep going.
-Persist.
+Persist to become entrepreneurial person.

 Don’t get me wrong: I love being an entrepreneur.
 Doing 1 thing over and over would bore me to death.
 The challenge is to identify the above behavior of an entrepreneur in a large company.
 Those are the people who’ll build innovation.
 Those are the people who’ll make your innovation program work out.
 They are your change agents.
 They are the guys who’ll launch that new killer product.